Pupil Archive ‘Oranje-Nassau Gesticht’

 'Dossiers'.
 Unfortunately not all of the children's dossiers have been preserved.
 It is not impossible that many former students have taken their dossiers from the orphanage before or after the war.
 The dossiers that have been preserved frequently contain numerous additional details such as requests by residents or pastors to adopt children or requests for reports, letters from the pupils, equal status to Europeans, etc.

-This student archive has been put on film in 2005 thanks to a donation of Stichting Het Gebaar and is therefore more easily accessible This set of films, including the original of the archive, was gifted by our organisation and the Yayasan Pa van der Steur in Jakarta to the Royal Netherlands Institute of Southeast Asian and Caribbean Studies (Koninklijk Instituut voor Taal-, Land- en Volkenkunde, KITLV) in Leiden.
+This student archive has been put on film in 2005 and is therefore more easily accessible This set of films, including the original of the archive, was gifted by our organisation and the Yayasan Pa van der Steur in Jakarta to the Royal Netherlands Institute of Southeast Asian and Caribbean Studies (Koninklijk Instituut voor Taal-, Land- en Volkenkunde, KITLV) in Leiden.
 The archive is currently housed in the University Library of the University of Leiden.
-Due to privacy reasons it is only possible to access the films and archive through our organisation.
-Interested parties can contact us at firstname.lastname@example.org.
+It is possible to visit the archive.
+For more information, please contact firstname.lastname@example.org